wowboxingonabudget/BudgetBoxingApp/README.md

 <dl>
 <dt>Description: </dt>
-This is a rudimentary multi-boxing app for World of Warcraft.
-It currently supports up to 4 windows, but can easily be modified to support more.
+<dd>This is a rudimentary multi-boxing app for World of Warcraft.
+It currently supports
+up to 4 windows, but can easily be modified to support more.
 It is able to find all windows named "World of Warcraft" and rename them "1WOW," "2WOW," etc. These renamed windows are used to translate commands to the multiple windows that are up.
-If you use different names, click 'Register Window Names' after you enter the names in the text boxes.
+If you use different names, click 'Register Window Names' after you enter the names in the text boxes.</dd>

 <dt>How to use:  </dt>
-<dd>1:	You can manually rename windows with a third party app like "Window Title Changer" or
+<dd>_1_:	You can manually rename windows with a third party app like "Window Title Changer" or
 you can use the button at the top of the app which will rename the windows automatically.
 One consideration that needs to be made with the current version of this app is the controlling character should be used in window "1WOW" for now. </dd>